akshata-hire/pingcap-content-brief-generator/README.md

 # PingCAP Content Brief Generator

-A CLI tool that generates SEO content briefs for PingCAP writers by pulling live data from DataForSEO, SEMrush, Google Search Console, and Claude.
+A CLI tool that generates SEO/AEO content briefs for PingCAP writers by pulling live data from DataForSEO, SEMrush, Google Search Console, and Claude.

 ## What it does